shenshouer/api-guidelines/src/flexibility.md

 ### Disadvantages of generics

-* _Code size_.
+- _Code size_.
 Specializing generic functions means that the function body is duplicated.
 The increase in code size must be weighed against the performance benefits of static dispatch.

-* _Homogeneous types_.
+- _Homogeneous types_.
 This is the other side of the "precise types" coin: if `T` is a type parameter, it stands for a _single_ actual type.
 So for example a `Vec<T>` contains elements of a single concrete type (and, indeed, the vector representation is specialized to lay these out in line).
-Sometimes heterogeneous collections are useful; see [trait objects][C-OBJECT].
+Sometimes heterogeneous collections are useful; see [trait objects][c-object].

-* _Signature verbosity_.
+- _Signature verbosity_.
 Heavy use of generics can make it more difficult to read and understand a function's signature.

-[C-OBJECT]: #c-object
+[c-object]: #c-object

 ### Examples from the standard library